Azure/azure-sdk-for-js/documentation/RLC-Swagger-quickstart.md

 # Prepare PR

-RLC can only help you generate SDK code, there is something you need to update manually:
+The codegen can only help you generate SDK code, there is something you need to update manually:

 ## CHANGELOG.md